mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 * The outlined lime green circle with checkmark indicates a pretranslation that has not yet been reviewed.
 * If both icons are gray, translation has been suggested but not yet reviewed.
 * The red cross indicates that the translation has been rejected.
 The entire element will look opaque.
 * The trashcan, available only for rejected translations, can be used to completely delete a translation.
-Those with the contributor role can only remove their own translations, while those with a translator, team manager, or administrator role can delete anyone's.
+Those with the contributor role can only remove their own translations, while those with a translator permissions can delete anyone’s.

 ![List of suggestions and translations for a string](../../assets/images/pontoon/ui/translation_comments.png "Screenshot of list of suggestions and translations for a string with comment editing open")